GEFF: Improving Any Clothes-Changing Person ReID Model using Gallery Enrichment with Face Features: Method

 \subsection{Combining ReID and Face Modules}

+Following is a detailed description of our method for the video-based setting, where every data sample is a person track.
+The prediction process for the image-based setting is treated as a special case of the video-based setting, in which a data sample, \ie. a single image, is a track of length 1.
 In our method we propose to use a face feature extraction module and a ReID module to compute face and ReID score vectors respectively.
 These score vectors represent the confidence of each module that the given track belongs to each of the possible identities.
-Our method combines these two score vectors into a final score vector which is used to label the identity of the person in a given data sample.
-Next, we describe in detail our method for the video-based setting, where every data sample is a person track.
-The prediction process for the image-based setting is treated as a special case of the video-based setting, in which a data sample, i.e. a single image, is a track of length 1.
+Our method combines these two score vectors into a final score vector which is used to predict the identity of the person in a given data sample. \\

-\paragraph{Predicting an Identity of a Track} Given labeled data of a set of identities ${I}$, we first build an enriched gallery, \Genriched, as described in \cref{gallery-creation}, and a labeled face gallery denoted \Gface, by extracting face feature vectors from the labeled data.
-Then, given a person track, we apply the face feature extraction and the ReID modules on it to create a score vector of size $|{I}|$, representing the confidence of our model that the given track belongs to each identity in $I$.
-This process is illustrated in \cref{fig:track_to_score} and detailed next.
+\textbf{Predicting an Identity of a Track} Given a gallery with a set of identities ${I}$, we first build an enriched gallery, \Genriched, as described in \cref{gallery-creation}, and a face gallery denoted \Gface, using face features extracted in the gallery enrichment process.
+Then, we use the ReID and face feature extraction modules on the track to create score vectors of size $|I|$, $v_{ReID} \in \mathbb{R}^{|I|}$ and $v_{face} \in \mathbb{R}^{|I|}$, respectively, which represent the confidence of each module that the given track belongs to each identity in ${I}$.
+This process is inspired by works such as CTL\cite{CTL} and MCTL\cite{MCTL} that use the identity of each sample during inference to calculate centroids.
+Finally, we combine $v_{ReID}$ and $v_{face}$ into a single score vector.
+The process is illustrated in \cref{fig:track_to_score} and detailed next.

-\paragraph{Face and ReID Score Vectors} Given a person track with $N$ consecutive image crops of the same person, denote $v_{ReID} \in \mathbb{R}^{|I|}$ to be a vector representing the ReID score for each identity, initialized with zeros.\\ For every image $q$ in the track, we compute the feature vector representing this image using the ReID module.
-Then, for each identity $i \in I$ the confidence that image $q$ belongs to identity $i$ is defined as the maximum cosine-similarity between the feature vector of $q$ and the feature vectors of all gallery samples of identity $i$ in \Genriched.
-The final score for identity $i$, i.e. $ v_{ReID}[i] $, is the mean confidence for identity $i$ for all the images in the track.
+\textbf{ReID and Face Score Vectors} To compute $v_{ReID}$, for every crop $q$ in a track of size $N$, we compute the feature vector using the ReID module.
+Then, for each identity $i \in I$, we determine the confidence that image $q$ belongs to identity $i$ by finding the maximum cosine-similarity between the feature vector of $q$ and the feature vectors of all gallery samples of identity $i$ in \Genriched.
+The ReID score for identity $i$, \ie. $v_{ReID}[i]$, is the mean confidence for identity $i$ across all images in the track.